Why you should be chilling your red wine

 Picture this, it’s hot, the sun is out but you’re really in more of a red wine mood.
 Well, you’re in luck, because not only is it a fallacy that red wine is meant for winter, it’s also untrue to think that you cannot or should not chill red wine.

-We sat down with our wine expert, Nick, who has told us why you can (and should) be chilling your red wine all year round, and exactly how you should do it.
+We sat down with our wine expert, Nick, who has told us why you can chill your red wine all year round (and why you should!), and exactly how to do it.

 Why does temperature matter so much?